jdm/tiger/ROADMAP.md

 - [x] Add a a help menu with links to issues/discussions/documentation
 - [ ] Add About dialog with version number / license info
 - [ ] Add landing screen with links to new/open/recent/github/docs-home/keyboard-docs
+- [x] Logo in readme
-- [ ] Clarify what MIT license applies to in readme
+- [x] Clarify what MIT license applies to in readme
 - [x] `.tiger` file association
 - [x] Opening files from Windows Explorer re-uses existing instance
 - [x] Webview cache is now stored alongside application files under `%LocalAppData%/Tiger`